jeremyButtler/freezeTB/README.md

   - Bryce Inman: GUI testing, AMR testing, and designed wet lab side
   - Abigail Seeger: GUI testing on windows
+  - My dad for listening and giving feedback
 - Taken from other sources:
   - Files in freezeTBFiles
     - The amr database (amrDb.tsv) is from the WHO 2023